 The side effects I do have

 In the morning, I do have to juice up.
 I take a 330 mg Lyrica CR (one pill for 24 hours!), plus 500 mg of Tegretol ER.
 Then I need another 200 mg of Tegretol ER again around 3-4pm.
-Finally, I take a final 200 mg Tegretol ER again before bedtime, in order to sleep well.
+Finally, I take a final 200 mg Tegretol ER again before bedtime in order to sleep well.
 I'm pretty sharp in the mornings as the Tegretol concentration is low in my body.
-As the Tegretol begins building up, I start to get better pain control, but I have a small speech impairment that begins to creep in.
-Some of this might be due to the MS (lesion in PVM) or due to chemobrain (see earlier post), but most is due to the drugs.
+As the Tegretol begins building up, I start to get better pain control, but I have a minor speech impairment that begins to creep in.
+Some of this might be due to the MS (lesion in PVM) or chemobrain (see earlier post), but most are due to the drugs.

 I am not a doctor.
 I am a scientist (engineer) who has had MS since March 2013.

 - AHSCT and Progressive MS. Conflicting Studies (Year 6.4) - UPDATED

 - No New Activity on MRIs (Year 3.6)

 - Why Neurologists in the US Don't Recommend HSCT (Month +35.8)

 - Better Pain Management (Month +33.6)